mar-ki/mar-ki.github.io/_posts/2022-11-14-GOAD-Overview.md

 ---
 ![PWNING](https://raw.githubusercontent.com/Orange-Cyberdefense/GOAD/main/docs/img/GOAD.png)

-## Description

 [GOAD](https://github.com/Orange-Cyberdefense/GOAD) is a pentest active directory LAB project.
 The purpose of this lab is to give pentesters a vulnerable Active directory environment ready to use to practice usual attack techniques.

-## Setup
+# Setup

 Setting up [GOAD](https://github.com/Orange-Cyberdefense/GOAD) is pretty straightforward as long as you have enough ressources and fulfill some basic prerequisites

-### Prerequisites
+## Prerequisites

 **Prerequisites - Software**
 * VirtualBox